Tandem kayakers in yellow boats paddle among icebergs & snowfields under cloudy sky on the Ross Sea Odyssey cruise.

 Read this itinerary as a guide only; the exact route and program varies according to ice, weather conditions, wildlife encountered and the captain’s discretion.
 Flexibility is the key to the success of any Antarctica expedition.
 Visits to research stations depend on final permission.

-The alternative Mawson’s Antarctica itinerary operates from Hobart, Australia to Dunedin, New Zealand with visits along the Subantarctic Islands and hopefully a stop over the South Magnetic Pole.
+The alternative Mawson’s Antarctica itinerary operates from Hobart, Australia to Dunedin, New Zealand with visits along the Subantarctic Islands to East Antarctica’s Commonwealth Bay and hopefully a stop over the South Magnetic Pole.

 Route map of Mawson's Antarctica cruise from Hobart, Australia to Dunedin, New Zealand with visits to the Subantarctic Islands & Ross Sea.